-No less than ten (10) business days before the hearing, the Chief Diversity Officer/Title IX Coordinator or the Director of Equal Opportunity & Affirmative Action/Deputy Title IX Coordinator will send notice of the hearing to the parties.
+No less than ten (10) business days before the hearing, the Chief of Institutional Culture/Title IX Coordinator or the Director of Equal Opportunity & Investigator/Deputy Title IX Coordinator will send notice of the hearing to the parties.
 Once mailed, emailed, and/or received in person, notice will be presumptively delivered.